 Furthermore, a study published in European Journal of Pharmacology in 2013, revealed that anandamide AEA, a naturally present cannabinoid in the body restricts the growth of melanoma cells in the vitro.
 CBD reacts with the endocannabinoid system the same way as AEA when CBD oil is taken.
 So CBD can also stop the spreading of cancerous cells.
 Another study in 2013 was issued in the Journal of Pharmacy and Pharmacology that showed a 90 percent decrease in the skin cancerous cells in mice that used synthetic cannabinoids.

 A more recent study published in 2014 in the Journal of Life Sciences that experimented whether or not THC killed or increased induced melanoma cells in mice.
 For this purpose, the researchers applied some tetrahydrocannabinol THC to the mice.
 THC is the main psychoactive element in cannabis.
 Then they compared these mice with normal mice.
 To their surprise, the size of skin cancerous cells was significantly reduced.
 So the researchers concluded that exogenous cannabinoids can be used for healing melanoma.
 By exogenous cannabinoids, it is meant that external cannabinoids like CBD or THC.
-CBD and THC were really helpful in treating skin cancer in mice.
+CBD and THC were really helpful in dealing with skin cancer in mice.
 However, this research was a small experiment and it is still argued that this can be applied to humans or not.

-Though a lot of research has been done in favour of CBD oil to cure cancer, scientists are still not very satisfied or they do not want to study the anti-cancerous effects of CBD oil due to legal legislation.
+Though a lot of research has been done in favour of CBD oil to deal with cancer, scientists are still not very satisfied or they do not want to study the anti-cancerous effects of CBD oil due to legal legislation.
 But there are many people who are trying their best to get benefitted from CBD oil.

 Rick Simpson will always be remembered as a key player of this great discovery.
 Even though CBD oil is not prescribed by medical professionals but Rick Simpson grows his own cannabis and extract the CBD oil and provides it to anyone who needs it.
-Considering the fact that CBD oil prevents and kills the cancerous cells and keeps the healthy cells normal and completely normal so applying CBD oil to the cancerous tissue is not a bad idea.
-By weighing the benefits of CBD oil with the side effects, cancer patients consider it a good alternative to cure their cancer.
+Considering the fact that CBD oil kills the cancerous cells and keeps the healthy cells normal and completely normal so applying CBD oil to the cancerous tissue is not a bad idea.
+By weighing the benefits of CBD oil with the side effects, cancer patients consider it a good alternative to overcome their cancer.